-The post-observation conference is convened after each principal observation.
-The post-observation conversation (a) encourages principal reflection on instructional feedback practice in light of performance evidence, (b) provides principals performance feedback from the superintendent, and (c) explains how observation results will be used to support continued growth.
+The post-observation conference is convened after each principal or assistant principal observation.
+The post-observation conversation (a) encourages principal and assistant principal reflection on instructional feedback practice in light of performance evidence, (b) provides principals and assistant principals performance feedback from their evaluator, and (c) explains how observation results will be used to support continued growth.

-The following questions are provided as a resource to guide the post-observation discussion between the superintendent and principal.
+The following questions are provided as a resource to guide the post-observation discussion.